-The Salem Campus Emergency Response Team (ERT) consists of both administration and staff members with responsibilities involving the four phases of emergency management (Mitigation, Preparedness, Response and Recovery).
+The RAC Campus Emergency Response Team (ERT) consists of both administration and staff members with responsibilities involving the four phases of emergency management (Mitigation, Preparedness, Response and Recovery).
 The ERT is a key factor in formulating and leading the campus response to an emergency.
-In the event of an emergency, ERT members assess the situation and follow the procedures outlined in the Salem Campus Emergency Response Plan.
+In the event of an emergency, ERT members assess the situation and follow the procedures outlined in the RAC Campus Emergency Response Plan.
 Procedures are reviewed annually and a test that includes campus evacuation is conducted at least once a year by the ERT.

-In 2015, the ERT conducted a tabletop exercise to test the Emergency Plan and the campus' response to a bomb threat.
-The test was conducted on December 14, 2015 from 2-3pm, and was announced prior to conducting the test.
+In 2015, the ERT conducted a fire alarm exercise and evacuation.
+The test was conducted on August 15, 2015 from 2:30-3:00, and was announced prior to conducting the test.